 Mark has also led a very physically active life representing Saskatchewan at the provincial and national levels in team handball, rugby, and lacrosse.
 He has competed in triathlons around the world and is a three-time finisher of the Hawaii Ironman Triathlon World Championships.

-On March 12, 2018, he was elected to serve as Speaker of the Legislative Assembly.
+From 2018 to 2020, he served as Speaker of the Legislative Assembly.
 He is a former member of the Standing Committee on Human Services.
 He also previously served as Saskatchewan's Minister of Parks, Culture and Sport, Minister responsible for the Provincial Capital Commission, Legislative Secretary for Immigration and Culture, and Legislative Secretary for Disability Issues.